cdeterman/gpuR/README.md

 1. See INSTALL file

 ### C++ OpenCL API
+**If using an AMD card, ignore this secion.**
-You then need to have the C++ API header file.
-To my knowledge, NVIDIA only supports OpenCL 1.1.
+You then may need to have the C++ API header file.  if your GPU only supports OpenCL 1.1.
 You can get the hpp file from the [Khronos registry](https://www.khronos.org/registry/cl/api/1.1/cl.hpp).
 Once you have downloaded the file you need to put it with the other OpenCL headers.
 In the case of NVIDIA, the location of the OpenCL headers is `/usr/local/cuda-x.x/include/CL`.
+You will then need to modify the Makevars file (see the current Makevars file for an example).

 ### Rstudio settings
+**If using an AMD card, ignore this secion.**
 If installing with Rstudio it won't recongize your `CUDA_HOME` by default.
 You must currently update your `${R_HOME}/etc/Renviron` to include the variable in order for Rstudio to find it.
 I am hoping to have the package set this